vivianaalba/crud-jan-8/README.md

 # About
 <br/>This application will be used to store user data in a mongoDB database.
-<br/>Purpose: Read, create, update, and delete user passwords.
+<br/>Purpose: Read, create, update, and delete data in the application, inclusding username, password, post title, and post body.

 ## Technologies
 <br/>Tech Stack: VSCode, Javascript, MongoDB